ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

   }

   try {
-    const supabaseClient = createClient(
+    // Create a Supabase client with the Auth context of the logged in user. const supabaseClient = createClient(
+      // Supabase API URL - env var exported by default.
       Deno.env.get('SUPABASE_URL') ?? '',
+      // Supabase API ANON KEY - env var exported by default.
       Deno.env.get('SUPABASE_ANON_KEY') ?? '',
+      // Create client with Auth context of the user that called the function.
+      // This way your row-level-security (RLS) policies are applied.
       {
         global: {
           headers: { Authorization: req.headers.get('Authorization')! },